brokencuph/cs106-pym-compiler/PymScanner/README.md

 - For keywords, we use *std::unordered_map* to record the mapping from their string form to *TokenType* enumeration type. *std::unordered_map* is implemented using hash table, which supports O(1) looking up operation.

 ## Problems & Bugs (Potential)
+### Cannot handle non-ASCII characters in the source file
+Since we treat every byte in the input file as a single text unit, support for characters exceeding 8-bit range is not available.
+The consequence is that the source file may not be correctly processed if it contains those characters, such as Chinese characters and punctuations.